Start creating your will or trust today

 Name an executor to handle your estate: Once you pass away, you’ll need someone to settle your affairs.
 An executor makes sure your heirs receive their inheritance, pays your remaining debts, and files your last tax return.

-If you’re married, you can get a will together or make separate wills.
+If you’re married, each spouse will need a will.
 Your surviving spouse will likely get some or all of your assets when you die without a will, but if you want someone other than a spouse to inherit something then you need a will to say so.

 If you’re not married, you can still benefit from getting a will.
 For example, a will can make sure your sister gets that rare artwork of yours that she always admired.